Burton upon Trent,

-Amongst the manicured lawns, rose beds, box hedges, and woodland, Hoar Cross Hall has space for jogging, cycling, croquet, boules, archery, driving range, tennis, as well as there being a games room in the grounds.
+Amongst the manicured lawns, rose beds, box hedges, and woodland, Hoar Cross Hall has space for jogging, cycling, croquet, boules, archery, golf and tennis.
 Indoors there is also a gym, personal training, and classes including Tai Chi, yoga, Pilates, and woodland trails, not to mention Hugo’s spa restaurant for lunch and teas and a Reading Room for quieter moments.

-The spa is where this place really shines however, with every element of detox and relaxation covered.
+The spa itself is a sanctuary of relaxation.
 There is a 26-metre saltwater vitality pool, flanked by two whirlpools.
-There is a plunge pool, hydrotherapy pool, whirlpool, saunas, steam rooms, saunariums, body jets, foot and shoulder massagers, tropical and mist showers, waterbeds, Kneipp pools, an ice fountain, heated loungers, a Snooze Room, Slumber Lounge and Sanctum Relax Room, as well as a Nordic heat and ice suite.
+There is a plunge pool, saunas, steam rooms, saunariums, body jets, foot and shoulder massagers, Kneipp pools, heated loungers, a Snooze Room, Slumber Lounge and Sanctum Relax Room, as well as a Nordic heat and ice suite.
 The spa also offers more than 40 treatments from Elemis and Jessica and has its own Matthew Curtis hair salon.

 Hotel & Accommodation